Last Updated: 6 months ago

 Laws prevent people with hearing loss from driving depending on which country they live in or the type of vehicle they drive.
 Living in a country that allows you to drive is something to be grateful for.
 There’s no reason to exclude us from being able to drive.
 Hearing loss is not related to driving competencies.

-The next time you drive from the east coast to the west coast, you won’t need to print off the map and study your route, or worst, create post-it notes on your dashboard to remind yourself of all the exits you need to take.
+The next time you drive from the East Coast to the West Coast, you won’t need to print off the map and study your route, or worse, create post-it notes on your dashboard to remind yourself of all the exits you need to take.
 Enhanced Visual Cues AmiGO, TomTom’s free navigation app, can convert voice instructions into a more accessible visual representation.
 Hearing voice instructions would be troublesome in a noisy traffic area or while listening to music simultaneously.
 Instead, you’ll get the dashboard’s visual cues that are enough to catch your attention but direct you where you need to go.

 At the store counter